WHY CAN’T I LOSE WEIGHT?

 - Hormonal changes such as pregnancy, peri-menopause, menopause and andropause (male menopause)

-- Some medications including steroids and antidepressants
+- Some medicine including steroids and antidepressants

 - Some medical conditions such as Cushing’s and Polycystic Ovarian Syndrome (PCOS)